-Bring the entire family on a trip to discover the heart of Cambodia, the place where Angkor history was crafted.
-With endless options for exploring the World Heritage of Angkor temples, the colourful villages, kayaking through the floating village, this family trip has something for everyone.
-The whole family can enjoy leisurely bike rides by day, and enjoy a delicious local cuisine as well as shop local artisan.
+Bring the entire family on a trip to discover the heart of Cambodia, the place where Angkor Wat history was crafted.
+With endless options for exploring the World Heritage of Angkor temples, the colourful villages, and kayaking through the floating village, this family trip has something for everyone.
+By day, the entire family can enjoy leisurely bike rides, delicious local cuisine, and shopping from local artisans.

-After breakfast at the hotel, you start biking the morning temple exploration at the most illustrious temple with fewer crowds.
-First, you will visit Ta Prohm which is unique in that it has been left largely as it was found- overgrown by jungle trees and vines, with many parts of the temple crumbling to the ground.
-This makes the so-called Tomb Raider Temple, as it was used during the filming of the movie, one of the most picturesque and memorable temples of the Angkor complex.
+After breakfast at the hotel, you start biking for the morning temple exploration at the most illustrious temple with the smallest crowds.
+First, you will visit Ta Prohm, which is unique in that it has been left largely as it was found: overgrown by jungle trees and vines, with many parts of the temple crumbling to the ground.
+This makes the so-called Tomb Raider Temple, as it was used during the filming of the movie, one of the most picturesque and memorable temples in the Angkor complex.

-You will then head out to the ancient city of Angkor Thom, enter the city through the ancient Gate, an impressive stone gate carved with elephants and four giant faces.
-From here, continue to Bayon Temple, found in the center of the city famed as the enigmatic faces representing the 54 provinces of the Great Khmer Empire.
+You will then head out to the ancient city of Angkor Thom and enter the city through the ancient Gate, an impressive stone gate carved with elephants and four giant faces.
+From here, continue to Bayon Temple, located in the center of the city and famed as the enigmatic faces representing the 54 provinces of the Great Khmer Empire.
 The Terrace of the Elephants and the Terrace of the Leper King are also must-visits as they are both known for their intricate bas-reliefs.

 You will take a break at lunch and stop at the local restaurant to enjoy tasteful Cambodian dishes.